 Although no lyrics are involved, I can’t resist talking about this classic case of copyright shenanigans 😉

-Until 1996, that is.
+Everything was running smoothly until 1996, that is.
 That’s when it entered the public domain.

 The copyright bolero